 - Spicy Corn Salad

 If you like sandwiches, the leftovers make a great fish sandwich!
 Just store extra fish sticks in an airtight container in the fridge overnight, then give them a quick heat in the oven or toaster oven (350 degrees for 3-5 minutes).
-I love them on toasted sourdough with a little tartar sauce made with homemade mayo!
+I love them on toasted sourdough with a little tartar sauce made with Homemade Mayo!

 Homemade Fish Sticks (Freezer Friendly)

-- Prep Time: 15 min
+- Prep Time: 15 minutes

-- Cook Time: 14 min
+- Cook Time: 14 minutes

 - Total Time: 29 minutes